minademian/minademian/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on overhauling my [website](minademian.com).
+- 🔭 I’m currently working on overhauling my [website](minademian.com) and building [News Sifter](https://github.com/minademian/newssifter) in public, a custom chatbot that provides context on news articles and sources.
 - 🌱 I’m currently learning more advanced topics within React and newest CSS features (2023).
 - 👯 I’m looking to collaborate on open-source projects in the field of audio and music!
 - 🤔 I’m looking for help with building in public.